 What are Types of Online Masters in Criminal Justice and Legal Studies Degrees?

 Online Masters in Criminal Justice and Legal Studies may be offered as either a Master of Arts (MA) or a Master of Science (MS).
 Many of these programs entail advanced study in all aspects of law enforcement.
 This includes the investigative aspects such as forensic science or forensic psychology as well as the paralegal and legal fields, corrections (crime and punishment), politics, policy and public administration, emergency management, and homeland security.

-Ready to Search for an Online Masters in Criminal Justice and Legal Studies program?
+Ready to Search for a Masters in Criminal Justice Online?
 Some of the listings you might find on GradSchools.com may include: Online MS in Criminal Justice: Legal Studies, Online Master of Science in Public Safety Administration, Online Master of Science in Homeland Security-Emergency Management and Public Health, or Master of Arts in Psychology-Criminology and Justice Studies.
 These are only some highlights; browsing by subject / online format is helpful to pinpoint the ‘right’ program for your academic needs and professional goals.

 Popular Schools with Online Masters Degree in Criminal Justice

-GradSchools.com offers 101 Masters in Criminal Justice Online
+GradSchools.com offers 99 Graduate Schools with Masters in Criminal Justice Online

 University of Fairfax